 Do you need a snack that will help improve muscle tone, keep energy levels steady and boost your metabolism?
 Then it’s time you introduce high-protein snacks into your diet.

-As an essential nutrient in our bodies, our bodies need enough protein foods to run smoothly.
+As an essential nutrient in our bodies, our bodies need enough high-protein foods to run smoothly.
 In the battle of the bulge, protein’s ability to jump-start metabolic levels makes it an ingredient worth including in both meals and snacks.

 There’s no need to limit protein intake to your three main meals.
 You’ll love these healthy, natural high-protein snacks when you need to quell hunger between meals, need a post-workout boost or want to serve something healthy — and delicious — to your family.

 50 High-Protein Snacks

 These easy-to-make vegan bars are perfect for re-energizing during busy days.
 They’re packed with protein thanks to almonds, hemp seeds and protein powder.
 Who doesn’t love a bar that requires zero baking?!

 Perfect as an after-school snack for the children or just as an easy way to eat more nutrient-rich salmon, these sticks get coated in seasoned gluten-free breadcrumbs and baked for a healthy protein snack that takes just minutes to prepare.

 Make snack time fun for children and adults with these ants on a log.
 Cashew butter is loaded with protein while celery is low in calories — for a little extra sweetness, swap in some dark chocolate chips for raisins!

 Greek yogurt and cottage cheese will give you a protein boost and keep you feeling full longer, while avocado gives it a nutrient boost and extra flavor.
 This protein snack is a keeper.

 This pizza packs a double-whammy of protein thanks to the gelatin in the crust and the shredded chicken topping.
 It makes a great mid-afternoon snack that can be reheated — and it’s a great way to use up extra chicken, too!